hermish/research-scratch/README.md

-# research-scratch
+# scratch-work
-Some research work at the University of California, Berkeley.
+Some scratch work at the University of California, Berkeley.